 If you are buying a home, you know how expensive it can be.
 The median home price is about $200,000 in 2017 and rising quickly.
-In some markets you will be hard pressed to find a home for less than $500,000.
+In some markets, you will be hard-pressed to find a home for less than $500,000.
 A standard mortgage requires a 20% down payment.
 In a $200,000 home, this is $40,000.
 No small amount of money to save!
-Even though there are programs to help lower down payments, most people will need more than $10,000 to $20,000 in cash between down payment, closing costs, and legal fees.
+Even though there are programs to help lower down payments, most people will need more than $10,000 to $20,000 in cash between the down payment, closing costs, and legal fees.
 Where will the money come from?

 Yes.
 The money can be used for any purpose including buying a home.
 The value of a life insurance policy belongs to the owner of the policy, and they are free to use it as they see fit.
 Often times a life insurance company will have restrictions on the percentage of cash that can be taken out in a loan, such as 90% of the total.
 Besides a down payment, the money could be used for anything such as medical expenses, a vacation, shopping, tuition, emergency funds, or even a charitable donation.

 In these times of expensive real estate and low savings rates, life insurance is an excellent source of money to help purchase a home.
 Purchasing a home is an excellent way for people to build equity, participate in the price appreciation of the real estate market, and lock in their cost of housing for a long period of time.
 Rent can go up every year, but a mortgage is the same price for up to 30 years.
 At Life Ant, we advise most of our clients to purchase their own home as soon as they can reasonably handle the cost and responsibility, because of the long-term financial benefits.

 How Do You Take the Money Out of the Policy?